anuj-p/Anuj-Patel-Quant-OA/graphql-polygon-api/README.md

 ## Flask Implementation
-To use the Flask implementation and access a GraphiQL view, open a Python prompt/Linux terminal/PowerShell setup with Python setup for PATH and run the following commands from inside the repository.
+To use the Flask implementation and access a GraphiQL view, open a Python Powershell prompt/regular PowerShell with Python setup for PATH and run the following commands from inside the repository.

 `pip install strawberry-graphql`